-Through the Academy, students with disabilities:
+Through the Academy, students with disabilities will:

-- Engage in educational and empowerment programs;
+- engage in educational and empowerment programs;

-- Build workplace and leadership competencies;
+- build workplace and leadership competencies;

-- Develop real work experience;
+- develop real work experience;

-- Communicate and celebrate successes; and
+- communicate and celebrate successes; and

-- Set and achieve career journey goals.
+- set and achieve career journey goals.

 "Each year, the students who participate in the Bender Academy far outperform those who do not have the opportunity.
 Those who attend the four classes are better prepared, more confident, more relaxed, more natural.
 They see the benefit of preparing assignments, practicing presentations, answering questions, and bouncing ideas off their peers and they understand the importance of following the sound advice Bender Consultants and Co. offer." - ERIN, TEACHER